ustwo/mockingbird/README.md

 - [**SR-2866**][sr2866]: The Swift Package Manager currently does not have a way to specify resources (such as assets, test files, etc.) to be included in the package.
 Mockingbird works around this by adding a `COPY` command in the `Dockerfile` and providing an absolute path to the resources in the code.
 To provide better support in Xcode, part of the `xcodeproj_after_install.rb` script adds the resources to a Copy Files Build Script Phase for the `ResourceKit` target.
 Thus `ResourceKit` has three ways for generating the appropriate file url for a given resource - absolute path using Linux (Docker) file layout when building on Linux, absolute path using the macOS file layout when using the Swift compiler on a Mac (i.e. `swift build` and `swift test`), or a resource bundle when using Xcode on a Mac.
 - [**SR-3033**][sr3033]: The Swift Package Manager currently cannot test an executable package (i.e. one with a `main.swift` file).
 Mockingbird works around this by placing as much code as possible within a library (`MockServerKit`) and only a minimal `main.swift` file in the executable (`MockServer`).
-- [**GitHub PR #807**][github807]: The Swift Package Manager creates a `.build` folder when building.
+- [**SR-3583**][sr3583]: The Swift Package Manager creates a `.build` folder when building.
 No distinction is made for the operating system when building.
 So if the `.build` folder is copied from a macOS build to a Linux server and run, it may or may not compile or test correctly.
 This GitHub PR seeks to either warn the user or place the build artifacts inside a top-level folder specifying the operating system.
 Mockingbird works around this by adding the `.build` folder to the `.dockerignore` file and doing a clean build on the Linux server.
+(For more history on this issue, see [GitHub PR #807][github807].)

 ## License